msotelo1/Practicum-9-Repo/README.md

 <br><br>
 ### WHAT TO DO

-- `Execute the program.` Make any needed changes to the program so that the program can execute (i.e., without syntax or runtime errors).
+- `Make any needed changes` to the program so that the program can execute without any syntax, runtime or logic errors.
-- `Test the program` and correct any logic errors.
-- `Run the predefined tests` (click Tests icon in the left column under Tools) and correct any remaining logic errors.